napthees/up-chat/README.md

-# Description of the application "Up to you now!"
+# Description of the application "Up Chat!"
 A basic Chat.

 ## Install and Start